This page is about the class action talcum powder lawsuit. Our attorneys provide the latest news and updates in the talcum powder litigation.

 Several scientific studies have shown that talc, the active ingredient in talcum powder products such as Baby Powder, Shower to Shower, and Talc Powder, can cause ovarian cancer in some women.

 Thousands of ladies who developed ovarian cancer after extended use of talcum powder are now suing the manufacturer, Johnson & Johnson, alleging that it knew about the dangers of talc and failed to warn them.

-The talcum powder class action MDL lawsuits against Johnson & Johnson (and other manufacturers) are currently still ongoing.
-So far, over over 37,000 individual talcum powder lawsuits have been filed across the country and consolidated into the Talcum Powder MDL.
+The talcum powder class action MDL lawsuits against Johnson & Johnson (and other manufacturers) are ongoing.
+So far, over 37,000 individual talcum powder lawsuits have been filed across the country and consolidated into the Talcum Powder MDL.

 In October 2020.
-Johnson & Johnson announced that it has agreed to pay $100 million to settle 1,000 of these cases.
+Johnson & Johnson announced that it has agreed to pay $100 million to settle 1,000 cases.
 This is a big deal.
-More bulk settlements from J&J were expected to follow but the bankruptcy our lawyers discuss above have slowed settlement negotiations.
+More bulk settlements from J&J were expected to follow, but the bankruptcy our lawyers discuss above has slowed settlement negotiations.

 Why settle cases for a $100,000 average per person settlement amount?
 J&J likely wants to settle the weaker cases and victims who need a settlement check now.
 Then, they hope to publicize the settlements to decrease settlement expectations in the minds of the remaining victim and their lawyers.
 This has been the strategy in many other MDL class action lawsuits.

 Is it Too Late to File a Talcum Powder Lawsuit?

 It is not too late to file your talcum powder lawsuit.
 If you regularly used talcum powder products for one year or longer and you have been diagnosed with ovarian cancer within the last three years (or the statute of limitations in your state), you may have a valid talcum powder lawsuit.